FAQS

 The therapies I use with each client depend on their specific needs.
 I have specialized training in the following:

-Inference-Based Cognitive Therapy (I-CBT)*
+Inference-Based Cognitive Behavioral Therapy (I-CBT)*

 Exposure & Response Prevention (ERP)